kai687/sphinxawesome-theme/docs/index.rst

 .. meta::
    :description: A theme for Sphinx to create beautiful documentation with Python.
-   :keywords: documentation, sphinx, python
+   :keywords: documentation, sphinx, python :og\:title: Sphinx awesome theme
+   :og\:description: A theme for Sphinx to create beautiful documentation with Python.

 Sphinx awesome theme